hackupstate/careers-in-code-classroom/content/_index.md

 ## Where

-The Technology Garden, Syracuse, NY. -->
+The Technology Garden, Syracuse, NY.

+## Questions?
+More information is coming soon - please reach out to us if you have any questions or want to learn more!